Make a freedom of information request

 - request amendments to documents relating to you that are incomplete, incorrect, out-of-date or misleading.

 Before making an application you may wish to speak to the FOI officer in the agency that holds the information.
 They will be able to tell you if making an FOI application is the best approach.
-If you don't know which agency holds the information, phone State Records on 8204 8786 and ask for assistance.

 What you'll need